hfossli/AGWindowView/README.md

 We're using it in Agens for custom alerts, but it can be used for anything.
 Should not be used as the first view on window.

+The AGWindowView is filling the entire screen while your subviews may fill parts of the AGWindowView.

 iOS 5 ~ iOS 8 and SDK's
 -----------------------
 AGWindowView is compatible with modern combinations of build SDK's and iOS system versions (iOS 5 ~ iOS 8).
 Make sure you use the latest tag/version.